markusbjorklund/noahs-ark/README.md

 #### Sequence diagram ####
 In the sequence diagram you can see how the program works.
 In the diagram we have included just one tame animal and one wild animal because the function is the same for all the other animal types.

 When you first run the program you are greeted with a welcome message and affer that you have the option to choose between a total of seven animals.
-This is the main startpoint for the program and also point to which we can refer to.
-Everytime you want to choose a new animal this is where you end up.
+This is the main startpoint for the program and also the starting point to which we are referring everytime you want to choose a new animal.

 As stated earlier in the readme file there is a small difference between how the tame versus wild animals behave but all the tame animals need to have a name before you can make them do anything.

 We also see a frequent use of the Console Clear command in the diagram and that is called to make the user experience more enjoyable and not clutter the whole terminal window.

-When done with the program and the user wants to quit, we are not doing it by breaking a loop.
-Instead we are using a global exit command.
+When you are done with the program and want to quit we are using a global exit command instead of breaking the loop.

 ![sequence](https://github.com/markusbjorklund/noahs-ark/blob/master/assets/sequence_dia.png)
 _ _ _